m3g/ComplexMixtures.jl/docs/src/tools.md

 </center>
 ```

 Here, one can see that Glycerol accumulates on Asp76 and on the proximity of hydrogen-bonding residues (Serine residues mostly).
-This figure was obtained by extracting from atomic contributions of the protein the contribution of each residue to the MDDF.
+This figure was obtained by extracting from atomic contributions of the protein the contribution of each residue to the MDDF, coordination numbers or minimum-distance counts.

-The convenience function `contourf_per_residue` provides a direct way to
-produce such plots.
+The convenience function `contourf_per_residue` provides a direct way to produce such plots.
 See the documentation below:

 ```@docs
 contourf_per_residue(::Result, ::AbstractVector{PDBTools.Atom})
 ```

 A complete example of its usage can be seen [here](@ref 2D-map-example1).
 This function is a convenience function only.

 Basically, we are extracting the contribution
 of each residue independently and building a matrix where each row